allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 This is a disease, infected probably from Scala.
 It’s annoying for several reasons.

 **First**, you need to type and read this noisy colon between names and types.
 What is the purpose of this extra character?
-Why names are **separated** from their types?
+Why are names **separated** from their types?
 I have no idea.
 Sadly, it makes your work in Kotlin harder.

-**Second problem.** When you read a method declaration, first of all, you are interested in the name and the return type, then you scan the arguments.
+**The second problem.** When you read a method declaration, first of all, you are interested in the name and the return type, and then you scan the arguments.

 In Kotlin, the method’s return type could be far at the end of the line, so you need to scroll: